sneelco/rosetta/README.md

 ### Planned Features
 ----------------
+* Builtin DNS Server written in node for transfers and nsupdates (in progress)
 * Support for Multiple DNS Providers (Bind and DynDNS to start)
 * Views
 * Role Based Access